Azure-Samples/active-directory-dotnet-native-headless/README.md

 1. In the  **Azure Active Directory** pane, click on **App registrations** and choose **New application registration**.
 1. Enter a friendly name for the application, for example 'TodoListService-Headless' and select 'Web app / API' as the *Application Type*.
-1. For the *sign-on URL*, enter the base URL for the sample.
+1. For the *Sign-on URL*, enter the base URL for the sample.
 By default, this sample uses `https://localhost:44321`.
 1. Click **Create** to create the application.
 1. In the succeeding page, Find the *Application ID* value and record it for later.
 You'll need it to configure the Visual Studio configuration file for this project.
 1. Then click on **Settings**, and choose **Properties**.